KQM-git/HSRNews/readme.md

 ### Game Updates and Improvements Overview

+■2024/09/11

+- Fixes an issue where there is a chance that characters cannot move after abnormally entering particularly cramped areas on the Skysplitter.

 ■2024/09/10

 - Fixes an issue when challenging the stage "Stagnant Shadow: Shape of Mechwolf" through the Temporary Early Access function, the game will be unable to progress.